lodauria/IoT_Group_Project/Evaluation.md

 ### Power consumption

-A Raspberry PI 4 is used for this purpose, it has enough computational power to get a fast response, but the current consumption is between 600mA and 1500mA, it depends by the CPU usage, so power this device with a battery is not a good choose, so we think that power it with the power line is a better solution.
+The Raspberry PI 4 used for this purpose has enough computational power to get a fast response, but its current consumption is between 600 mA and 1500 mA because depends on the CPU usage.
+For this reason powering the camera device with a battery is not a good choice, so we think that using the power line is the most convenient solution.

 ### Network evaluation

-The raspberry has a gigabit port, it's used to connect it to the marina router via an ethernet cable, so the connection will be reliable and enough fast for our purpose.
+The Raspberry Pi 4 has a gigabit port which is used to connect it to the marina router via an Ethernet cable.
+In this way the connection is reliable and fast enough for our purpose.
+An alternative solution could be to use the incorporated WiFi module.

 ## Dock devices